The Silent Revolution: Algorithms and American Change

 The Power of Data Collection

 Beyond commercial applications, the surveillance potential of algorithms extends to governments.
-In authoritarian regimes, algorithmic surveillance has been weaponized to monitor and suppress dissent.
+In dictatorship governments, algorithmic surveillance has been weaponized to monitor and suppress democracy.
+China’s social credit system, for example, tracks and scores citizens’ behaviors, from online activity to jaywalking, impacting access to opportunities or services.

 Legislation and Consumer Advocacy

 Individual awareness and advocacy also play a role.
-Simple steps like using privacy-focused browsers (e.g., DuckDuckGo), enabling encryption tools, and supporting data-rights organizations can empower citizens to reclaim control over their information.
+Simple steps like using privacy focused browsers (e.g., DuckDuckGo), enabling encryption tools, and supporting data rights organizations can empower citizens to reclaim control over their information.

 Algorithms now make decisions that significantly affect human lives.
 Whether determining eligibility for a mortgage, assessing risk in criminal sentencing, or diagnosing diseases, these systems wield enormous power.
-While they can improve efficiency and reduce human error, their reliance on opaque processes raises serious ethical questions.
+While they can improve efficiency and reduce human error, their reliance on unclear processes raises serious ethical questions.

 The Challenge of Bias